All Episodes

 I just knocked it off.

-I would the audacity to say something of a racial uh thank you, sir.
+I had the audacity to say something of a racial, thank you, sir.

-That I would have the audacity something that was racially uh oriented about this.
+That I would have say something that was racially oriented about this.

 Okay, agree with me or disagree, but it caused to this day.

-There are stories in the Philadelphia mainstream press about all this that still mention me as one of the great obstacles McNabb will have to overcome, along with Terrell Owens and all that.
+There are stories in the Philadelphia mainstream press about all this that still mention me as one of the great obstacles McNabb had to overcome, along with Terrell Owens and all that.

-As uh Mr. Mondesire writes, normally this column takes a very little about sports, talks very little about sports because the games that grown men play pale in comparison to the great issues of racism, politics, social calamities, health crises, war and peace, etc., which gives us plenty of fertile territory to explore and pontificate about.
+As Mr. Mondesire writes, normally this column takes very little about sports, talks very little about sports, because the games that grown men play pale in comparison to the great issues of racism, politics, social calamities, health crises, war and peace, etc., which gives us plenty of fertile territory to explore and pontificate about.

 In essence, Donnie, you are mediocre at best.

-At last said many of us, now we have a multifaceted offensive threat whose talent threatened to talents threatened to not just dominate the NFC East Division, but maybe the whole NFL for several years.
+Now we have a multifaceted offensive threat whose talent threatened talents threatened to not just dominate the NFC East Division, but maybe the whole NFL for several years.

 You scammed this man, and there's no way any longer to refrain from keeping it real.